1: Development of Resources

 Eastern College Australia is committed to developing the Library through the acquisition of books, journals, audio-visual materials, and by providing access to a multiplicity of resources available through the Internet.
 These resources include journal indexes, full-text databases and E-books.
 The college’s acquisition of physical and electronic resources is governed by its Library Collection Development Policy.

 2: Accessibility of Resources and Training

 Eastern College Australia ensures that all students/trainees and lecturers have access to the resource materials essential for reading, research, preparation of papers and oral presentations, and video viewing.

 All enrolled students shall have access to the library catalogue, electronic databases and e-books on a 24 hour basis through the Internet.
 A Library User’s Manual shall be made available on-line and through hard copy.
-This manual directs students/trainees in the use of the on-line catalogue, on-line journal indexes, full-text databases, E-books, printing and photocopying facilities.
+This manual directs students/trainees in the use of the on-line catalogue, on-line journal indexes, full-text databases, E-books, scanning facilities.

 For students who live outside the Melbourne metropolitan area the library will provide free postage of requested items to the student’s nominated address.
 The student will be responsible for returning the books in person or paying for the return postage.
 An extension to standard borrowing times will be made to allow for postal delays.

 Eastern College Australia ensures that the Library collection is catalogued in accordance with the Dewey classification scheme with respect to shelving of the collection.
 In addition, the content of individual items within the collection are assigned American Library of Congress Subject Headings.
 Librarians operate in accordance with guidelines provided in the document - Library Acquisitions and Cataloguing Standard Operating Procedures.

 Eastern College Australia runs training programs to equip students/trainees and lecturers to competently and efficiently access the various collections.
 All students/trainees are expected to attend Library training sessions provided by the librarians at the commencement of each semester of study.